desihub/desidatamodel/doc/DESISURVEY_OUTPUT/stats.rst

 ======= ================= ==== =====================
 KEY     Example Value     Type Comment
 ======= ================= ==== =====================
-NAXIS1  448               int  length of dimension 1
+NAXIS1  1826              int  length of dimension 1
-NAXIS2  31                int  length of dimension 2
+NAXIS2  13                int  length of dimension 2
-TILES   ./test-tiles.fits str
+TILES   desi-tiles.fits   str  Name of the tiles file specified in desisurvey config.
-START   2020-03-15        str
+START   2020-03-15        str  YEAR-MM-YY of the first night of the survey.
-STOP    2020-04-15        str
+STOP    2020-04-15        str  YEAR-MM-YY of the most recent night with statistics recorded.
+COMMENT Baseline (seed=1) str  Comment describing this simulation.
 EXTNAME STATS             str  extension name
 ======= ================= ==== =====================